selwynpolit/d9book/book/setup_mac.md

 `composer global require squizlabs/php_codesniffer`
 To install coder module *globally* so you can codesniff using Drupal standards, use `composer global require drupal/coder`

+To use phpcs on the command line with a global installation of codesniffer, use:

+`phpcs web/sites/default/settings.php`